-In 2017, POGO collaborated with Cancer Care Ontario to launch Pediatric Oncology, a new course in the recently refreshed series of Aboriginal Relationship and Cultural Competency (ARCC) courses offered by Cancer Care Ontario.
-ARCC courses stress the importance for frontline healthcare professionals to understand and apply FNIM cultural safety to provide effective person-centred care.
+In 2017, POGO collaborated with Cancer Care Ontario to launch Pediatric Oncology, a new course in the recently refreshed series of Indigenous Relationship and Cultural Awareness courses offered by Cancer Care Ontario.
+These courses provide frontline healthcare professionals with knowledge about the history and culture of First Nations, Inuit and Métis people and communities and guidance on how to provide culturally appropriate, person-centred care.

-The 13 ARCC courses are ideal for healthcare providers, those working with FNIM people, and anyone who wants to better understand FNIM history and culture.
+The 13 Indigenous Relationship and Cultural Awareness courses are ideal for healthcare providers, those working with Indigenous people, and anyone who wants to better understand Indigenous history and culture.
 The courses are interactive, free of change and open to anyone.
 Each course in the Self-Learning program has been certified by the College of Family Physicians of Canada for Mainpro+ credits.

 Watch the video featured in Pediatric Oncology